 This page contains resources if you have been evacuated or displaced and cannot return to your home.
 Voluntary, faith-based, and community-based organizations may provide immediate short term housing with emergency shelters.
 For longer term housing needs after a disaster FEMA may assist with several types of assistance.

 Short Term Shelter

-Before you go to a shelter, always check with your local emergency management agency for availability and services.
+Before you go to a shelter, always check for availability and services.
 Searching for shelters will not add you to a list.
 Think of it like doing a search on the Internet.